mParticle/react-native-mparticle/README.md

 > Note that you must initialize the SDK in the `application:didFinishLaunchingWithOptions:` method.
 Other parts of the SDK rely on the `UIApplicationDidBecomeActiveNotification` notification to function properly.
 Failing to start the SDK as indicated will impair it.
 Also, please do **not** use _GCD_'s `dispatch_async` to start the SDK.

 For more help, see [the iOS set up docs](https://docs.mparticle.com/developers/sdk/ios/getting-started/#create-an-input).

-3. Import and start the mParticle Apple SDK into Swift or Objective-C.

 #### Swift Example